theRoughCode/PokeGAN/README.md

   <img src="assets/dcgan_mode_collapse.gif" alt="DCGAN2">
 </p>

 However, we see [mode collapse](https://developers.google.com/machine-learning/gan/problems#mode-collapse) occurring.
 So, I looked to newer models, such as Progressive GAN and StyleGAN, to generate higher quality images.
 I settled for Progressive GAN first because it was simpler and was what StyleGAN was based off of.
-Currently, I'm experimenting with 3 layers: 32x32 &rarr; 68x68 &rarr; 128x128.
-Here's a preview of what it looks like:
+Currently, I'm experimenting with a mix of DCGAN and Progressive GAN without the fade-in layers.
+With 3 layers, 32x32 &rarr; 68x68 &rarr; 128x128, here's a preview of what it looks like:
 <p align="center">
   <img src="assets/proggan.gif" alt="ProgGAN">
 </p>

+## Next Steps
+1. Use equalized learning rate in Progressive GAN
+2. StyleGAN
+3. Split dataset by types or colours.
+Easier to train?
+More detail/realistic?